 Power Down: Turn off all electronics for as many hours as you can and watch old comedies that make you laugh uncontrollably.
 By disengaging from technology, we reprogram our habits and create boundaries with our work.

-Laugh: If turning off your tablet or phone is too uncomfortable for you at first, watch YouTube videos that has nothing to do with your day job.
+Laugh: If turning off your tablet or phone is too uncomfortable for you at first, watch YouTube videos that have nothing to do with your day job.
 Laughter is honestly one of the best remedies.
 It can lead to crying, which is also really good for you!
 Let your body laugh until you cry!

 Play: We’re told to go outside and play as kids.
 Playing increases our mood, brain function, reduces our stress and shifts our moods.
 Head to your nearest amusement park and get yourself a ticket!
 Tap into your inner child and remember what it felt like to not work so hard!

 Try Essential Oils: I became a huge fan of essential oils during my burnout phase.
 Lavender is my favorite for stress reduction.
 Dabble a few drops of lavender on your wrists and let your body rest.
-Essential oils have increased in popularity with companies like doTerra and Young Living.
-There are many health benefits to using oils.
-The Mayo Clinic News Network recently reported lavender and rose oils to help pregnant women decrease labor anxiety.

 Happy recovering!
 Your body will love you back for getting rid of burnout.
 Mine did.